 N.H.
 Gets a Failing Grade for Public Access

 Our Right-to-Know Law is failing.
 The Center for Public Integrity, winner of the Pulitzer Prize, evaluated the freedom of information laws of all 50 states as part of its broader 2015 State Integrity Investigation.
-New Hampshire ranked 49th, a mere one point ahead of Wyoming which holds the worst score.
+In the Category of Public Access to Information, New Hampshire earned a grade of F, and ranked 49th out of 50 states coming in a mere one point ahead of Wyoming which holds the worst score.

 Overall, New Hampshire earned a grade of D- and ranked 34th among the 50 states.
 New Hampshire’s score was 61, a drop from 66 in the 2012 study, though the study has changed between the years.
 But, it is the score on access to information that is particularly troubling, as noted by an article on New Hampshire: